-- Primary objective: Strengthen Section and Working Group activities outside the main IAMCR international conferences
+- Primary objective: Strengthen and encourage S/WG’s activities outside the main IAMCR international conferences

-- Secondary objective 2: Increase the participation of IAMCR members in these non-main conference Section and Working Group activities
+- Secondary objective 1: Increase the participation of IAMCR members in the S/WG.

-- Projects should be aimed at fulfilling the primary objective of the call, as outlined above, and preferably also one or more secondary objectives.
-This implies that projects that take place during the main IAMCR international conference cannot be approved.
+- It must be aimed at fulfilling the primary objective of the fund and at least one of the secondary objectives.
+This implies that projects that take place only during the main IAMCR international conference cannot be approved.
 Pre- and post-conferences will be considered, as will projects involving the publication of proceedings of specific sessions held during the main IAMCR conference.
 Travel to external events by one or more of the applicants is not eligible for funding.

 - It must be in alignment with the IAMCR remit, as described on the IAMCR website (https://iamcr.org/objectives).

 - The maximum duration of a project is two years.

-- Activities that are ongoing (e.g. journals) must be self-sustainable after the initial funding – no additional financial resources will be provided after project completion.
+- Activities that are ongoing (e.g. journals) must be self-sustainable after the initial funding – no additional financial resources will be provided by IAMCR.

-- The main applicant, together with co-applicants, is responsible for the implementation of the project towards the IAMCR Executive Board.
-Responsibilities can be delegated to others, but the main applicant retains ultimate responsibility.
+- The main applicant, together with co-applicants, is responsible to IAMCR’s EB for the implementation of the project.
+Activities can be delegated to others, but the main applicant remains ultimately responsible.

 Applicants whose project has been accepted must agree to:

 - Present the project at the first IAMCR conference that takes place after confirmation of project approval has been received.

-- Provide the IAMCR Treasurer with an account to which the project subsidy can be transferred (The IAMCR accounts cannot be used for this purpose.)
+- Provide the IAMCR Treasurer with an account to which the project funds can be transferred.
+(IAMCR accounts cannot be used for the purpose of project fund management.)

-- Submit a report after the completion of the project, which includes any tangible deliverables in appendix.
+- Submit a project report after completion of the proposed activities, as per instructions provided in the signed agreement.

-To apply, complete the application form and send it IAMCR Treasurer, Elske van de Fliert
+To apply, complete the application form and send it to IAMCR Treasurer, Elske van de Fliert.